Grammatical gender: Personal pronouns

 Not all languages have gendered pronouns.
 In languages that never had grammatical gender, there is normally just one word for "he" and "she", like dia in Malay and Indonesian, ő in Hungarian and o in Turkish.
 These languages might only have different pronouns and inflections in the third person to differentiate between people and inanimate objects, but even this distinction is often absent.
 In written Finnish, for example, hän is used for "he" and "she" and se for "it", but in the colloquial language se is usually used for "he" and "she" as well.

-Issues may arise in languages with gender-specific pronouns in cases when the gender of the referent is unknown or not specified; this is a matter that arises frequently in relation to gender-neutral language, as with English usage of Singular they.
+Issues may arise in languages with gender-specific pronouns in cases when the gender of the referent is unknown or not specified; this is a matter that arises frequently in relation to gender-neutral language, as with English usage of singular they.

 In some cases, the gender of a pronoun is not marked in the form of the pronoun itself, but is marked on other words by way of agreement.
-Thus the French word for 'I' is je, regardless of who is speaking; but this word becomes feminine or masculine depending on the sex of the speaker, as may be reflected through adjective agreement: je suis forte ('I am strong', spoken/written by a female); je suis fort (the same but by a male).
+Thus the French word for 'I' is je, regardless of who is speaking; but this word becomes feminine or masculine depending on the gender of the speaker, as may be reflected through adjective agreement: je suis forte ('I am strong', spoken/written by a female); je suis fort (the same but by a male).

 In null-subject languages (and in some elliptical expressions in other languages), such agreement may take place even though the pronoun does not in fact appear.
 For example, in Portuguese: